Frequently Asked Questions

 When are scholarships distributed to schools?

-APESF distributes scholarships on a monthly basis, with the exception of January and May.
+APESF distributes scholarships on a monthly basis.
 Once our Scholarship Committee approves a distribution, the schools must verify enrollment & tuition due.
 Once funding is sent to the schools, you will receive an email notification detailing the award type and amount.
-Parent email notifications are always sent on the last day of the month in months when a distribution takes place.
+Parent email notifications are always sent on the last day of the month to selected families only.

 If my child has been recommended for a scholarship, do I still need to complete an application?